iemkek/SAP_Conversational_AI_Assignments/README.md

 > **Skill** -
 > A skill is a block of conversation that has a clear purpose and that your bot can execute to achieve a goal.
 It can be as simple as the ability to greet someone, but it can also be more complex, like giving movie suggestions based on information provided by the user.

 Go to the Build tab and press the Create skill button.
 A skill can be executed after the bot has detected a certain intent from the user input.
 Call your skill "createbp".
+Leave the skill type as it is.
 The skill should now be visible on the canvas.

 ![Create skill](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse4.png)